Meetgy/Client/README.md

 # Client

-## I'm currently using this repo for testing purposes
+## I'm currently using this repo for testing purposes.